mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 While you can get away with just using `docker compose up`, `docker compose stop`, and `docker compose down` for a while, at some point you will probably need to do something other than these three commands.

-Even though the Docker dev environment does not require expert-level Docker experience, even acquiring a basic understanding of it still means that you need to spend time learning another technology which can be an issue for some people.
+Even though the Docker environments do not require expert-level Docker experience, even acquiring a basic understanding of it still means that you need to spend time learning another technology which can be an issue for some people.

 #### Docker can be resource intensive for some machines.